RockyKev/reddit-web-scraper-cursor-1/readme.md

 - Server deployment uses pre-compiled JavaScript for better performance
 - Always use `--production` flag when installing dependencies on the server
 - Keep your `.env` file secure and never commit it to version control
+- Database backups are available via `npm run db:backup`
+- The application uses npm workspaces for better dependency management
+- Build outputs are located in `dist/frontend/` and `dist/backend/`
+- The database connection is configured to not attempt setup on every startup
+- Required environment variables:
+  - `DATABASE_URL`: PostgreSQL connection string
+  - `FRONTEND_URL`: URL of the frontend application
+  - `PORT`: Port for the API server
-- Database backups are available via `npm run db:backup`.
-There's some placeholder databases from prior scraping.
+- There's some placeholder databases from prior scraping.

 ## Documentation